Human Rights Violations During COVID-19 Lockdown In Nigeria

 Confirming the death of the Sergeant, the Rivers State Commissioner of Police, Joseph Makunsaid the matter is under investigation and that justice will take its full course.
 Meanwhile, the Toyota Hilux vehicle belonging to the Task Force has been impounded, and the corpse of the slain Sergeant deposited in the mortuary.

 Meanwhile, residents of Port Harcourt and other parts of Rivers State continue to complain about the manner the Rivers State Taskforce conducts their activities.
-A report by a Social Action team member under the COVID-19 Situation Room shows that the Taskforce members do not even observe any form of social distancing in the course of discharging their duties.
+A report by a Alone team member under the COVID-19 Situation Room shows that the Taskforce members do not even observe any form of social distancing in the course of discharging their duties.
 They employ all forms of violence and force in order to achieve their aim and cause havoc in a disorderly manner.
 Incidents of Taskforce members beating up commercial drivers, engaging in street fights, impounding vehicles even without notifying the owners of the vehicle has become a norm.

 The Death of Praise God John at the Police Station